sparkrew/github-actions-security/README.md

 - **`biblio.md`**: annotated bibliography and links.
 - **`tools.csv`**: list of scanners considered in the study.

 > Safety note: workflow files are treated as data, not automation.
-They live under `dataset/` or `datasets/` so that GitHub does not run them for this repository.
+They live under `dataset/workflows/`  so that GitHub does not run them for this repository.

 ## Study Objective
 Identify and compare security risks in GitHub Actions workflows, with focus on: